From Halong Bay to Luang Prabang

 Accommodation: Hotel in Hanoi.

-Day 3: Hanoi – Halong Bay Cruise.
+Day 3: Hanoi – Halong Bay – Overnight on cruise.

 (The route and activities depend on specific cruise, weather condition and permission of the Halong Authority and could be changed by season) Enjoy breakfast at the hotel before setting out on a 2.5 hour drive to the UNESCO World Heritage Site: Halong Bay.